 Most modules are offered as standalone short courses.
 The fee structure for short courses is different to that for registered students, and details may be obtained through admissions enquiries; please refer to the contact details on this page.

 The option to study the MSc on a part-time basis is only available following successful completion of three modules as stand-alone or continuing professional development.
 Please contact the Faculty Student Services team for further information.

-This masters course is delivered by a collaboration comprising of the University of Surrey and two influential veterinary microbiology institutions: the BBSRC funded Pirbright Institute and the Government sponsored Animal and Plant Health Agency.
+This masters course is taught by a collaboration comprising of the University of Surrey and two influential veterinary microbiology institutions: the BBSRC funded Pirbright Institute and the Government sponsored Animal and Plant Health Agency.